Lure fishing for bass in the UK | 30 tips

 3) Beach fishing for bass

-Shingle beaches with steep drop-offs into deeper water are popular hunting grounds for bass, which will linger just below the drop off, where they are hidden from fish and may be able to swim with less effort.
+Shingle beaches with steep drop-offs into deeper water are popular hunting grounds for bass.
+They linger just below the drop off, where they are hidden from fish and can swim with ease.
 Other good places to fish are on the extremities of beaches where the sand meets rough ground.
 Areas, where a river or stream meets the sea, can also be good spots.
-If you’re bass fishing from a beach that has calm water, it’s likely you’ll catch more fish at night, when the bass will move into very shallow water without fear.
+If you’re bass fishing from a beach that has calm water, it’s likely you’ll catch more fish at night.
+In darkness, bass will move into very shallow water without fear.
 Daytime and clear seas are not good for beach fishing for bass at all.
 White water helps to provide them with cover and confidence.

 4) Estuary fishing for bass

 Rivers that lead into estuaries can be great for bass, and these may have no structure at all.
 The bass are there because there is water movement which is bringing them a load of tasty morsels from upstream.
 Bass will swim up estuaries into the rivers at low tide and high water, depending on the estuary.
 You have to work these places out like a clock.
 The mouths of estuaries where they meet the sea are also hotspots for lure fishing for bass.
 Tree-lined estuaries and expansive mudflats are also beautiful places to fish.
 They mix things up and can be good on windier days when you can’t face the coast.

 You can spot gulleys and gorges on Google Earth.
 They appear as strips of deeper water between rocks that form a channel.
 At low tide, they look like channels carved into the rocks.
 These locations are excellent for lure fishing for bass.
 They serve as funnels for the food that bass enjoy, attracting numerous smaller fish.
 Bass use these channels like roads, following the tide in and out.
 It’s beneficial to fish in gulleys like these at various tide states.
 This helps to determine when the bass tend to move through them.